PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Experiments and Results

 \subsection{Implementation Details}

-For PACS, we use the ImageNet pretrained ResNet-18 and ResNet-50 as backbones following \cite{he2016deep} and adopt the same hyper-parameters as \cite{carlucci2019domain}.
-For VLCS, We employ the experimental protocol as mentioned in \cite{zhang2021deep} and use ResNet-18 as backbone.
-For OfficeHome, we follow the same experimental setup as \cite{d2018domain}.
-We train the network using SGD with a momentum of $0.9$ and weight decay of $5e-4$ for a total of $60$ epochs, where the first $30$ epochs are considered as stage $1$ to get the trained baseline model and the next $30$ epochs are stage $2$ to further mitigate the overfitting issue.
+For the PACS dataset, we use the ImageNet pre-trained ResNet-18 and ResNet-50 as backbones following \cite{he2016deep} and adopt the same hyper-parameters as \cite{carlucci2019domain}.
+For the VLCS dataset, We employ the experimental protocol as mentioned in \cite{zhang2021deep} and use ResNet-18 as the backbone.
+For the OfficeHome dataset, we follow the same experimental setup as \cite{d2018domain}.
+We train the network using SGD with a momentum of $0.9$ and weight decay of $5 \times 10^{-4}$ for a total of $30$ epochs.
+The initial learning rate of the network is $4 \times 10^{-3}$ and decayed by $0.1$ at $80\%$ of the total epochs.

-For each iteration, we select $64$ samples and concatenate their standard augmentations \cite{carlucci2019domain} and random augmentations \cite{cubuk2020randaugment} together to generate a batch of $128$.
-The initial learning rate of the whole network is $1e-3$ and decayed by $0.1$ at $80\%$ of the total epochs for both stages.
-For all experiments, we set the number of transformations $\gamma$ as $8$ and distortion magnitude $\beta$ as $4$ in RandAugment.
-The maximum of dropout radio $P_{max}$ is set as $0.33$ both for PACS and VLCS, and $0.25$ for OfficeHome, respectively.
-The progressive rate $V$ of dropout is set as $4$ in all datasets.